 Adam has been ranked by his peers for two consecutive years among the 2017 and 2018 Louisiana Rising Stars in Medical Malpractice Defense.

-Adam has experience litigating claims in all state and federal courts in Louisiana and in the United States Fifth Circuit Court of Appeals.
+Adam has litigated claims in state and federal courts across Louisiana and in the United States Fifth Circuit Court of Appeals.
 He also has represented clients before the Louisiana Public Service Commission, Louisiana State Licensing Board for Contractors, and Louisiana Office of Workers’ Compensation.

 In 2009, Adam received his J.D., magna cum laude, from Paul M. Hebert Law Center at Louisiana State University, where he was a member of the Order of the Coif.
 He was also named to the Chancellor's List, and a CALI Award recipient.
 In 2006, Adam graduated magna cum laude from Louisiana State University with a Bachelor of Arts in history and a minor in sociology.

 In his spare time, Adam enjoys spending time with his wife, Carly, and sons, Jackson, Carter, and Beau, and supporting the LSU Tigers.